bobgreenshields/rivers-of-blood/encounters/Street Urchin.md

 > [!Question]- How do you feel about Tieflings?
 > - I've not been sure about them but I'm ready to give it a try.
 The urchin could be a Tiefling but not if there is one in the party.
+> - It looks like we will have more than one Tiefling in the party.
+Originally I didn't want the urchin to be one under these circumstances but now I'm not so sure.
+What do you think?

 ### Events
 - urchin approaches pcs to help (for money of course)